pascomnet/documentation/site/content/user/csv-import/_index.en.md

 Within the connector profile under the tab {{< ui-button "Variables" >}} and {{< ui-button "Structure" >}}, it is possible to modify the CSV > pascom field mapping according to your needs.

-As an example, let's say we want to save the users Job Titel within the pascom phone book notes field.
+As an example, let's say we want to save the users Job title within the pascom phone book notes field.
 Under the {{< ui-button "Variables" >}} tab, enter the following line by pressing {{< ui-button "Add" >}}:

 |Variable|Source|